daniiki/image-segmentation-scip/README.md

 - [VLFeat](http://www.vlfeat.org/)
 - OpenCV

-If your're a lazy person and happen to be a Nix user, just use the provides `shell.nix` file.
+If your're a lazy person and happen to be a Nix user, just use the provided `shell.nix` file.

 # Installation
 Clone this repository using
 ```
 git clone https://github.com/daniiki/image-segmentation-scip.git
 ```
-Then you need to dowlnload the scipoptsuite from https://github.com/daniiki/image-segmentation-scip.git and untar the archive.
+Then you need to dowlnload the scipoptsuite from http://scip.zib.de/#download and untar the archive.
 Make sure to place the `scipoptsuite-4.x.x` sirectory inside of the root folder of this project.
 Finally, you can compile SCIP:
 ```